Haplogroup E-M35: Ancient DNA

-According to Lazaridis et al. (2016), Natufian skeletal remains from the ancient Levant predominantly carried the Y-DNA haplogroup E1b1b.
-Of the five Natufian specimens analysed for paternal lineages, three belonged to the E1b1b1b2(xE1b1b1b2a,E1b1b1b2b), E1b1(xE1b1a1,E1b1b1b1) and E1b1b1b2(xE1b1b1b2a,E1b1b1b2b) subclades (60%).
-Haplogroup E1b1b was also found at moderate frequencies among fossils from the ensuing Pre-Pottery Neolithic B culture, with the E1b1b1 and E1b1b1b2(xE1b1b1b2a,E1b1b1b2b) subclades observed in two of seven PPNB specimens (~29%).
-The scientists suggest that the Levantine early farmers may have spread southward into East Africa, bringing along Western Eurasian and Basal Eurasian ancestral components separate from that which would arrive later in North Africa.
+According to Lazaridis et al. (2016), Natufian skeletal remains from the ancient Levant predominantly carried the Y-DNA haplogroup E. Of the five Natufian specimens analysed for paternal lineages, one belonged to CT, one to E-M35, one to E-M215, one to E-Z830.
+Haplogroup E-M35 was also found the dominant marker among fossils from the ensuing Pre-Pottery Neolithic B culture, with the E-M78 and E-Z830 subclades observed in multiple PPNB specimens (~50%).

-Additionally, haplogroup E1b1b1 has been found in an ancient Egyptian mummy excavated at the Abusir el-Meleq archaeological site in Middle Egypt, which dates from a period between the late New Kingdom and the Roman era.
-Fossils at the Iberomaurusian site of Ifri n'Amr or Moussa in Morocco, which have been dated to around 5,000 BCE, also carried haplotype E-L19 related to the E1b1b1b1a (E-M81) subclade.
-These ancient individuals bore an autochthonous Maghrebi genomic component that peaks among modern North Africans, indicating that they were ancestral to populations in the area.
-The E1b1b haplogroup has likewise been observed in ancient Guanche fossils excavated in Gran Canaria and Tenerife on the Canary Islands, which have been radiocarbon-dated to between the 7th and 11th centuries CE.
-The clade-bearing individuals that were analysed for paternal DNA were inhumed at the Tenerife site, with all of these specimens found to belong to the E1b1b1b1a1 or E-M183 subclade (3/3; 100%).
+Following Fregel et al. (2017), two Neolithic farmers from the North African site of Ifri n Ammar ou Moussa belonged to haplogroup E-L19.
+The majority of their genomes traced back to Natufian and PPN ancestry, indicating a recent intrusion into North Africa from the Levant.
+Their presence is likely linked to the spread of pastoral technologies from the Levant into North Africa.

 Loosdrecht et al. (2018) analysed genome-wide data from seven ancient Iberomaurusian individuals from the Grotte des Pigeons near Taforalt in eastern Morocco.
 The fossils were directly dated to between 15,100 and 13,900 calibrated years before present.
-The scientists found that five male specimens with sufficient nuclear DNA preservation belonged to the E1b1b1a1 (M78) subclade, with one skeleton bearing the E1b1b1a1b1 parent lineage to E-V13, another male specimen belonged to E1b1b (M215*).
+The scientists found that five male specimens with sufficient nuclear DNA preservation all belonged to the E1b1b1a1 (M78) subclade, with one skeleton bearing the E1b1b1a1b1 parent lineage to E-V13.
+Martiniano et al. (2022) later reassigned all the Taforalt samples to haplogroup E-M78 and none to E-L618, the predecessor to E-V13.

+Haplogroup E-M35 has been identified among both Amorite and Akkadian remains, found in the sites of Megiddo, Ebla, and Alalakh.
+It is also attested among later Semitic populations, such as the Phoenicians who settled throughout the Mediterranean region, where it appears to have been the most prevalent lineage.
+Additionally, analyses of medieval Andalusian remains indicate that individuals examined for paternal DNA overwhelmingly belonged to the E-M81 subclade.

+In Egypt, haplogroup E-V1515 has been identified in the remains of an elite Egyptian individual from the site of Nuerat, dating to the Old Kingdom period, while haplogroup E-V22 has been detected in an ancient Egyptian mummy excavated at the Abusir el-Meleq archaeological site in Middle Egypt, dated to between the late New Kingdom and the Roman era.